 On September 10, 1958 the Home for Incurables and the Society for the Relief of Respectable Aged Women merged to form the Memorial Center for Women.
 Their combined operations were relocated in 1965 when the Green’s Hotel in West Orange was purchased to meet the ever-growing need for comfortable, safe and supported assisted living and nursing care for New Jersey’s women.
 Green Hill became co-ed in 1998.

-Fast forward to 2011 and the addition of the Green House® Homes, the first of its kind in New Jersey, and Green Hill is now the premier independent, assisted living, nursing and rehabilitative facility for men and women in New Jersey.
+Fast forward to 2011 and the addition of the The Villas at Green Hill, the first of its kind in New Jersey, and Green Hill is now the premier independent, assisted living, nursing and rehabilitative facility for men and women in New Jersey.

 The determination of 150 years of dedicated and passionate trustees, and staff has enabled Green Hill to house, heal, nurture, and care for thousands of women and men in their elder years.